Collectibles 6

 The photo on the front page of “JZ” was taken a few minutes before Walter Rutt's farewell lap at the Berlin Sportpalast on January 12, 1926.
 He warms up on the roller.

 "Germany's greatest racing cyclist, Walter Rutt, took the Berlin sports press celebration as an opportunity to retire from professional cycling.
-For decades, when talking about internationally significant, indeed the very best racers, one had to mention the name of the German world champion first and foremost.
+For decades, when talking about internationally significant, indeed the very best cyclists, one had to mention the name of the German world champion first and foremost.
 A captivating book could be written about the many wonderful victories that Rutt achieved in all parts of the world.
 He was world class as a sprinter, tandem rider, and in six-day races."

 Postcard from the 1911 European Championship

 The European championship title was Walter Rutt's greatest success of the 1911 season.
-In Leipzig, he beat Lorenz, Peter, and Schürmann to take the title.
+In Leipzig, he beat Lorenz, Peter, and Schurmann to take the title.

 Publishing House Franz Martin Leipzig